ONLY ON 2: UPS 'Package Man' Comes To The Rescue When Heavy Package Falls On 4-Year-Old Oak Park Boy

 That package man was UPS driver Marco Angel.
 He raced across busy Ridgeland Avenue in Oak Park to rescue Max.

-“As soon as I saw the package tilt, I just started running back to it,” Angel said.READ MORE: From LOFT Plus-Size Line To McDonald's Salads, COVID-19 Pandemic Has Led Some Brands To Discontinue Some Of Their Offerings
+“As soon as I saw the package tilt, I just started running back to it,” Angel said.READ MORE: State Rep. LaShawn Ford Introduces Legislation To Increase Equity In Illinois Cannabis Industry

 The 97-pound box completely covered little Max, who weighs about 40 pounds.
 But Angel doesn’t hesitate.